LightxSolami/lightx/README.md

 ### Architecture

-TrakorAi uses a modern web stack:
+LightX uses a modern web stack:

 - **Backend**:
   - Node.js with Express for the API server